vivekagr/AWS-SAA-C02-Course/README.md

 RDS enables synchronous replication from the primary instance to the standby replica.

-RDS Access ONLY via database CNAME.
-The CNAME will point at the primary instance.
-You cannot access the standby replica for any reason via RDS.
+**RDS Access ONLY via database CNAME**. **The CNAME will point at the primary instance.
+You cannot access the standby replica for any reason via RDS.**

 The standby replica cannot be used for extra capacity.